 - THE ANESTHESIA CONTROL TOWER: BIG BROTHER OR FRIEND? - 2 May 2023

-You’ve found The Anesthesia Consultant website, so you have some interest in anesthesia.
+You’ve found The Anesthesia Consultant website, so you have some interest in anesthesiology.
+Perhaps you’re thinking of becoming an anesthesiologist.
 Perhaps you’ve heard that anesthesiologists earn a comfortable living.
 Per wikiprofessionals.org: “According to figures from the U.S. Department of Labor, the lowest 10% of anesthesiologists earn under $135,110 per year, whereas the top 10% earn up to $408,000 per year.
 The median annual earnings, defined as that figure where half the experienced anesthesiologists earn less than that amount and half earn more, is $292,000.
 Anesthesiologists’ salaries are among the highest of all U.S. professions.”